Diabetes, Prediabetes and Chronic Kidney Disease

 The Nutrition, Physical Activity, and Obesity program presents fact sheets about behavioral and risk factor indicators of Michigan adults with diabetes, prediabetes, cardiovascular disease, and high blood pressure.

-Mission of the MDHHS Diabetes and Prevention Control Program: To establish and implement prevention strategies to reduce the morbidity and mortality due to diabetes and its complications among Michigan residents.
+Mission of the MDHHS Diabetes Prevention and Control Program: To establish and implement prevention strategies to reduce the morbidity and mortality due to diabetes and its complications among Michigan residents.

 For questions, data requests or more information about the Michigan Diabetes Prevention and Control Program call 517-335-8853.